gouliangke/gouliangke.github.io/page/2resume.md

 Summary
 ----------
 Ph.D. student with thorough hands-on experience in quantitative genetics and statistics, including mapping the quantitative trait loci for different traits, genetic engineering using CRISPR in yeast and stem cells, analyzing DNA sequencing data, RNA sequencing data and methylation data.
-Supportive and enthusiastic team player dedicated to streamlining processes and efficiently resolving project issues.}
+Supportive and enthusiastic team player dedicated to streamlining processes and efficiently resolving project issues.

 Experience